osbm/sphere-eversion-animation/README.md

 From what i can tell this algorithm almost forgotten on the internet.
 Almost 3/4 of the links i find are dead.
 I hope this project can help keep it alive.

+## Try it Yourself

+If you want to play with this app without downloading the source code, here's a demo link:  [Sphere Eversion Demo](https://josephmfaulkner.github.io/sphere-eversion-animation/)

 ## Up and running

 ### Requirements